Gertrudis Gómez de Avellaneda: Early life

 María Gertrudis de los Dolores Gómez de Avellaneda y Arteaga was born on March 23, 1814, in Santa María de Puerto Príncipe, which was often referred to simply as Puerto Príncipe and which is now known as Camagüey.
 Puerto Príncipe was a provincial capital in central Cuba in Avellaneda's day, and Cuba was a region of Spain.
 Her father, Manuel Gómez de Avellaneda y Gil de Taboada, had arrived in Cuba in 1809 and was a Spanish naval officer in charge of the port of Nuevitas.
-Her mother, Francisca María del Rosario de Arteaga y Betancourt, was a criolla (Note: In Spanish the term "Creole" (criollo/criolla) refers to a person of Spanish ancestry who was born in the New World; it does not imply that a person is of mixed European and black descent, as it does in English.) with ascendants from the Basque Country and the Canary Islands, member of the wealthy Arteaga y Betancourt family, which was one of the most prominent and important families in Puerto Príncipe.
+Her mother, Francisca María del Rosario de Arteaga y Betancourt, was a criolla (Note: In Spanish the term "Creole" (criollo/criolla) refers to a person of Spanish ancestry who was born in the New World; it does not imply that a person is of mixed European and black descent, as it does in English.) with ancestry from the Basque Country and the Canary Islands, member of the wealthy Arteaga y Betancourt family, which was one of the most prominent and important families in Puerto Príncipe.
 Avellaneda was the first of five children from her parents' marriage, but only she and her younger brother Manuel survived childhood.